-The majority of American jurisdictions recognize the implied covenant to perform a contract in good faith as a general principle of contract law,21 and find that it is not a strange concept or one inherently difficult to apply: "[t]he contractual duty of good faith is ... not some newfangled bit of welfare-state paternalism or ... the sediment of an altruistic strain in contract law."22 The Restatement (Second) of Contracts begins its discussion with the traditional, objective standard that "every contract imposes upon each party a duty of good faith and fair dealing in its performance and its enforcement."23 Similarly, the U.C.C. provides that the implied covenant in the case of a merchant means honesty in fact and the observance of reasonable commercial standards of fair dealing in the trade.24 The same two obligations of honesty in fact and observance of reasonable commercial standards of parts and parts a duty of good parts and parts and the observance of fair dealing in fact and observance of reasonable commercial standards of parts and parts and part of the trade.24 The same two obligations of honesty in fact and observance of reasonable commercial standards of parts and parts and
+The majority of American jurisdictions recognize the implied covenant to perform a contract in good faith as a general principle of contract law,21 and find that it is not a strange concept or one inherently difficult to apply: "[t]he contractual duty of good faith is . . . not some newfangled bit of welfare-state paternalism or . . . the sediment of an altruistic strain in contract law."22 The Restatement (Second) of Contracts begins its discussion with the traditional, objective standard that "every contract imposes upon each party a duty of good faith and fair dealing in its performance and its enforcement."23 Similarly, the U.C.C. provides that the implied covenant in the case of a merchant means honesty in fact and the observance of reasonable commercial standards of fair dealing in the trade.24 The same two obligations of honesty in fact and observance of reasonable commercial standards of fair dealing also apply to contracts

-^{20.} See, e.g., RESTATEMENT (SECOND) OF CONTRACTS § 205 cmt. c (1981); BURTON & ANDERSEN, supra note 13, § 8.2.2.
+^{20.} See, e.g., Restatement (Second) of Contracts \S 205 cmt. c (1981); Burton & Andersen, supra note 13, \S 8.2.2.

-^{21.} BURTON & ANDERSEN, supra note 13, § 2.2.3.3.
+^{21.} Burton & Andersen, supra note 13, § 2.2.3.3.
 But see Renaissance Yacht Co., Inc. v.
 Stenbeck, 818 F. Supp.
 407 (D. Ct.
 Me.
 1993) ("Whether such an implied covenant [of good faith] exists under Maine law has been the subject of much confusion..."); English v.
 Fischer, 660 S.W.2d 521, 522, 27 Tex.
 Sup.
 J. 74 (Tex.
 1983) ("A basis for the judgments below was the adoption of a novel theory of law enunciated only by California courts.
 That theory holds that in every contract there is an implied covenant [of good faith and fair dealing]....
 This concept is contrary to our well-reasoned and long-established adversary system which has served us ably in Texas for almost 150 years.").